lopes/netbox-scanner/README.md

 ## Usage
 `netbox-scanner` can be used both in your Python programs or as a script.
-To use `netbox-scanner` as a script, edit `netbox-scanner/config.py` with your setup, and run the command below:
+To use `netbox-scanner` as a script, simply run `netbox-scanner/netbox-scanner.py` and it'll create its configuration file (`.netbox-scanner.conf`) in your home folder:

-    $ netbox-scanner.py
+    $ python netbox-scanner.py

+After that, you'll just need to edit that file with your environment settings and run the script again.

 `netbox-scanner` will do the following tasks:

-1. It will scan all networks defined in `netbox-scanner/config.py` or via parameters.
+1. It will scan all networks defined in the configuration file.
 2. For each discovered host it will:
-    1. If host is in NetBox, description is different, and `tag` is equal to `netbox-scanner/config.py/TAG`, it's description will be updated.
+    1. If host is in NetBox, description is different, and `tag` is equal to that defined in the configuration file, it's description will be updated in NetBox.
     2. If host is not in NetBox, it'll be created.
-3. It will iterate through each network to find and delete any hosts registered in NetBox that did not respond to scan, and have the tag `netbox-scanner/config.py/TAG`.
+3. It will iterate through each network to find and delete any hosts registered in NetBox that did not respond to scan, and have the tag defined in the configuration file.

-This way, if some hosts in your monitored networks are eventually down, but you don't want `netbox-scanner` to manage them, just make sure that they don't have the tag defined in `netbox-scanner/config.py/TAG`.
+For instance, if some hosts in your monitored networks are eventually down, but you don't want `netbox-scanner` to manage them, just make sure that they **don't** have the tag defined in the configuration file.

-To see a list of all available parameters in `netbox-scanner.py`, simple use the `-h` option --please note that all parameters are optional, because all of them can be set using `netbox-scanner/config.py` file:

-    $ netbox-scanner.py -h

 Of course, you can use `cron` to automatically run `netbox-scanner`.

 ## Configuration File
-`netbox-scanner` have a configuration file (`netbox-scanner/netbox-scanner/config.py`) with all parameters needed to scan networks and synchronize them to NetBox.
-Before using `netbox-scanner/netbox-scannner/netbox-scanner.py` you should read that file and fill all variables according to your environment.
+`netbox-scanner` have a configuration file with all parameters needed to scan networks and synchronize them to NetBox.
+By default, this file is located at user's home folder and is created when `netbox-scanner.py` is executed for the first time.
+Before using `netbox-scanner.py` you should edit that file and fill all variables according to your environment.

-It is strongly recommended that you use this file instead of passing parameters via command line, because it's easier and avoid common mistakes in multiple executions.
-You should use command line parameters occasionally, in single scans.

 ## License